 After 18 months of living in

 I spent the first two weeks exploring Sydney.
 Two days after I arrived I did a half marathon through the city.
-I also had the chance to meet up with some friends I’d made whilst I was
+I also had the chance to meet up with some friends I’d made whilst I was travelling in Asia.
+They showed me some cool spots around the city, but I soon realised I needed to find a job if I wanted to stay here for a while.

 So after phone bashing farms and working hostels looking for jobs for my second year visa I headed to a town on the eastern coast of Queensland to work on a tomato farm.